Glaze

 Q. What does it mean to be certified organic/organic certification?

-Certified organic means that organic product has been certified by an accredited certification agency and the product has been produced and /processed according to National/Or International standard for organic production.
+Certified organic means that organic product has been certified by an accredited certification agency and the product has been produced and /processed according to National/or International standard for organic production.

 Q. What is conversion period?

 The time between the start of organic management and the certification of crops as organic.
+The start of the Conversion Period may be calculated from the date of first inspection of the Operator by the Certification Body.

 Q. What is conversion?